Templating Options

 When there are no closing tags the tag will not have any content.
 The handler for such tags accepts the arguments defined in the tag and the context map.

 When closing tags are present then the content for each block will be keyed on the opening tags.
-The content will be a map containing the :args and :content keys associated with each block.
+The content will be a map containing the :args

 Template inheritance

-Selmer templates can refer to other templates using the block tag.
+tag.
 There are two ways to refer to a template.
-We can either use the extends tag or the include tag for this.
+We can either use the extends

 Extending Templates

-When we use the extends tag, the current template will use the template it's extending as the base.
+tag, the current template will use the template it's extending as the base.
 Any blocks in the base template with the names matching the current template will be overwritten.

 The content of the child template must be encapsulated in blocks.
 Any content outside the blocks present in the parent templates will be ignored.

 Let's take a look at a concrete example.
-First, we'll define our base template and call it base.html:
+First, we'll define our base template and call it base.html

 <!DOCTYPE html>